wcm-io-caravan/caravan-rhyme/examples/spring-hypermedia/README.md

 There is no code required within the resource implementations (and no parameters exposed in the API) to achieve this.
 All this is handled by the central [CompanyApiLinkBuilder](src/main/java/io/wcm/caravan/rhyme/examples/spring/hypermedia/CompanyApiLinkBuilder.java).

+## Including embedded metadata

+For any resource in the example, you can add an `embedRhymeMetadata` query parameter to the URL to see additional details from the framework that were collected while rendering the resource.
+If you set this parameter in the `company:prferences` link template in the entry point, this parameter will be automatically added to all links while browsing through the resources.

+This metadata is especially interesting on the `company:detailedEmployee` resources, as it will also show you exactly which other employee and manager resources have been loaded in the background using the `HalApiClient`.